KyloIO/kylo-docs/installation/KerberosInstallationExample-Cloudera.rst

 ..

 3. Change the [realms] as below to "quickstart.cloudera" .
-Udapte KDC and Admin Server Information.
+Update KDC and Admin Server Information.

    **[logging]**